 Message from the Chair

-The Commission on the Social Status of Black Men and Boys (CSSBMB) is the culmination of my work as U.S. Congresswoman to empower our Black men and boys.
+The U.S. Commission on the Social Status of Black Men and Boys (CSSBMB) is the culmination of my work as U.S. Congresswoman to empower our Black men and boys.
 I authored bill H.R.
 1636 (Commission on the Social Status of Black Men and Boys Act), which passed overwhelmingly in the Democrat-controlled House of Representatives in July 2020 and unanimously in the Republican-controlled Senate, before being signed into law by President Donald Trump.

 CSSBMB is committed to exploring the social disparities disproportionately affecting Black males in America.
-Collaboration with our partners and evidence-based research enable us to make recommendations that address the social challenges impacting the quality of life for our Black men and boys.
+Collaboration with our participants and evidence-based research enable us to make recommendations that address the social challenges impacting the quality of life for our Black men and boys.

 We are also dedicated to interrupting the “school-to-prison pipeline” and to improving the public’s understanding of the conditions that make it extraordinarily difficult for Black males to become upwardly mobile.
 Our objective is to urge policymakers to initiate legislation to promote equity in education, identifying the achievement gaps experienced by Black boys in the U.S., and the factors that contribute to them.